Popular initiative

-In political science, an initiative (also known as a popular initiative or citizens' initiative) is a means by which a petition signed by a certain number of registered voters can force a government to choose either to enact a law or hold a public vote in the legislature in what is called indirect initiative, or under direct initiative, where the proposition is put to a plebiscite or referendum, in what is called a Popular initiated Referendum or citizen-initiated referendum.
+A popular initiative, or people's initiative (also citizens' initiative, or civic initiative) is a form of direct democracy by which a petition meeting certain hurdles can force a legal procedure on a proposition.

+In direct initiative, the proposition is put directly to a plebiscite or referendum, also called a popular initiated referendum or citizen-initiated referendum.

-In an indirect initiative, a measure is first referred to the legislature, and then put to a popular vote only if not enacted by the legislature.
-If the proposed law is rejected by the legislature, the government may be forced to put the proposition to a referendum.
-The initiative may then take the form of a direct initiative or an indirect initiative.
-In a direct initiative, a measure is put directly to a referendum.
-The vote may be on a proposed federal level, statute, constitutional amendment, charter amendment or local ordinance, or obligate the executive or legislature to consider the subject by submitting it to the order of the day.
-It is a form of direct democracy.
+In an indirect initiative, the proposed measure is first referred to the legislature, and then if the proposed law is rejected by the legislature, the government may be forced to put the proposition to a referendum.
+The proposition may be on federal level law, statute, constitutional amendment, charter amendment, local ordinance, obligate the executive or legislature to consider the subject by submitting it to the order of the day.
+In contrast, a popular referendum that allows voters only to repeal existing legislation.

+The hurdles the petition has to meet vary between countries, typically a certain number of signatures by registered voters, to prevent a flood of frivolous measures on the ballot.
+It's been argued that a signature hurdle does not always determine popular support since the signature hurdle can be achieved through hiring a professional company to gather signatures.
+Instead of a signature hurdle a reliable opinion poll as hurdle has been proposed.

+The success of a popular initiative depends on the exact wording.

 By type

 Direct initiative

 A direct initiative places an initiative measure directly on the ballot for voters to pass or reject.
-The measure is not submitted the legislature first.
+The measure is not submitted to the legislature for support first.